ahsodud/Dungeon-and-Dragons-CPP/README.md

 # Dungeon and Dragons C++
 This is implementation of DnD game using C++.
 Topics met here are:
 - Classes and Objects
-- Inheritance
+- Inheritance, polymorphism
-- smart pointers
+- Smart pointers
 - Strings and Streams
 - operator overloading and own exeption class
 ### The Game